 heads 0.7 mi.
 S of Mount Cashman, trends SE to its terminus, 2 mi.
 SE of West Peak and 4 mi.
 NE of Valdez, Chugach Mts

 Valdez Glacier is rapidly thinning and retreating.
 In the mean time it is still one of the highlights of Valdez.
 There is a large parking lot with a couple picnic tables at Valdez Glacier Lake.
 From here many people park and walk along the shore looking at the icebergs that may be floating in the middle of the lake or occasionally pressed up against the shore.
-The glacier itself has retreated around the bend and only a portion of its terminus is visible from the shore.
+The glacier itself has retreated around the bend and only a small portion of its terminus is visible from the shore.

 Due to the high concentration of glacier silt in the water there are no fish.
 Also since we've been asked on tours, whales, otters, nor any other marine life travel up the stream to the lake.
 Other than insects and birds no wildlife lives in/on the lake.